OpenTechFund/CryptoTerminology/README.md

 SHA-2 - A family of two hash functions designed by NSA.
 The two functions, SHA-256 and SHA-512 differ in block and word sizes (32-bit and 64-bit words respectively).

-SHA-256 - The SHA-2 hash function using a 32-bit block size and returning a hash which is 256 bits in length.
+SHA-256 aka SHA-2-256 - The SHA-2 hash function using a 32-bit block size and returning a hash which is 256 bits in length.

-SHA-512 - The SHA-2 hash function using a 64-bit block size and returning a hash which is 512 bits in length.
+SHA-512 aka SHA-2-512 - The SHA-2 hash function using a 64-bit block size and returning a hash which is 512 bits in length.

 SHA-224 - truncated version of SHA-256 to 224 bits